sociocs/docs/settings/notifications.md

 ##### First time user

 After you log in to the app, you will receive a confirmation popup to allow notifications from Sociocs.
-Tap on *Allow*.
+Tap on "*Allow*".

 ##### Returning user